 When Baymax’s battery runs out, he effectively becomes drunk, stumbling around and mistaking a cat for a “hairy baby.”
 After their first encounter with Yokai, Hiro surfaces from his funk long enough to build himself and the pot-bellied robot battle armor, turning them into DIY superheroes.
 We got to see their first test flight, a tumultuous journey twisting around San Fransokyo’s hills and high-rises and up to its floating, blimp-like energy turbines.
 With Hiro’s instruction, Baymax eventually learns to fist-bump and use slang.
 They agree the flight was “sick.”

-But it was after the footage that the real presentation began, as Disney introduced us to the film’s creators, including its artists, effects artists, animators, writers, directors, and producer.
-This is where it became clear exactly how much work goes into a film like “Big Hero 6,” and the lengths Disney Animation is currently going to to ensure each film trumps the last.
+But it was after the footage, the real presentation began, as Disney introduced us to the film’s creators, including its artists, effects artists, animators, writers, directors, and producers.
+This is where it became clear exactly how much work goes into a film like “Big Hero 6” and the lengths Disney Animation is currently going to ensure each film trumps the last.

 Hiro and Baymax aren’t the only ones who get super suits in “Big Hero 6,” and the film lives up to its name with a full team of college-age scientists-turned-superheroes for whom Hiro contrives powerful suits of armor.
 They’re students at SFT, and their powers reflect their interests.
-Wasabi plays with lasers and laser-swords, while chemistry major Honey Lemon pops foam-filled grenades out of her pink-and-yellow purse.
-Go Go speeds around with disc-shaped literal “roller blades” strapped to her wrists and ankles, and Fred, a fan of the giant Japanese monsters known as Kaiju, wears a dragon suit that shoots high-tech blue and red magnesium fire.
+Wasabi plays with lasers and laser swords while chemistry major Honey Lemon pops foam-filled grenades out of her pink-and-yellow purse.
+Go speeds around with disc-shaped literal “rollerblades” strapped to her wrists and ankles, and Fred, a fan of the giant Japanese monsters known as Kaiju, wears a dragon suit that shoots high-tech blue and red magnesium fire.
 Baymax flies like a jet, and Hiro rides on his shoulders.

-Effects Head Michael Kaschalk and other members of his team explained that they created new technology and new techniques to make “Big Hero 6″ look one-of-a-kind, just as the art team designed a unique city.
-In fact it seems not one department that worked on “Big Hero 6″ relied entirely on established techniques or models, particularly not the animation team, who invented a new program called Denizen that made it simple to animate large crowds in realistic-looking ways.
+Effects Head Michael Kaschalk and other Team Members explained that they created new technology and new techniques to make “Big Hero 6” look one-of-a-kind, just as the art team designed a unique city.
+In fact, it seems not one department that worked on “Big Hero 6” relied entirely on established techniques or models, particularly not the animation team, who invented a new program called Denizen that made it simple to animate large crowds in realistic-looking ways.

-Using Denizen they created 701 unique background characters to inhabit the city of San Fransokyo.
-The software lets them create “animation cycles” that can be mixed and matched and assigned to different characters, which is faster and easier than the old method of individually animating individuals.
+Using Denizen, they created 701 unique background characters to inhabit the city of San Fransokyo.
+The software lets them create “animation cycles” that can be mixed and matched and assigned to different characters faster and easier than the old method of individually animating individuals.
 They created over 1,300 of these animation cycles.
 Considering there are seven “action sequences” and over 1,500 crowd shots in the film—records for Disney Animation, according to Animation Head Zach Parrish—the upfront time to build the software was well worth it.
 And Denizen will hopefully be built on and used for future films, Parrish said.

 “The first screening is always terrible,” Baird said.
 “This whole process is like a constant tearing down and rebuilding,” Briggs added.
 They said watching months of work fall flat to Lasseter and other trust members feels awful, but that’s part of what makes Disney films feel magical.
 Again, it’s no accident.
 And it’s magic when they finally get it right.